Richard Jewell: Olympic bombing accusation

 Centennial Olympic Park was designed as the "town square" of the Olympics, and thousands of spectators had gathered for a late concert.
 Sometime after midnight on July 27, 1996, Eric Robert Rudolph, a domestic terrorist who would later bomb a lesbian nightclub and two abortion clinics, placed a green backpack containing a shrapnel-laden pipe bomb under a bench.
 Jewell was working as a security guard for the event.
 He discovered the bag and alerted Georgia Bureau of Investigation officers.
 This discovery was nine minutes before Rudolph telephoned 9-1-1 to deliver a warning.
 During a Jack Mack and the Heart Attack performance, Jewell and other security guards began clearing the immediate area so that a bomb squad could investigate the suspicious package.
 The bomb exploded 13 minutes later, killing one person – later identified as Alice Hawthorne – and injuring more than 100 others.
-A cameraman also died of a heart attack while running to photograph the incident.
+A cameraman, Melih Uzunyol, also died of a heart attack while running to photograph the incident.

 Investigation and the media coverage

 Early news reports lauded Jewell as a hero for helping to evacuate the area after he spotted the suspicious package.
-Three days later, The Atlanta Journal-Constitution revealed that the FBI was treating him as a possible suspect, based largely on a "lone bomber" criminal profile.
+Three days later, The Atlanta Journal-Constitution revealed in an article by Kathy Scruggs and Ron Martz that the FBI was treating him as a possible suspect, based largely on a "lone bomber" criminal profile.
 For the next several weeks, the news media focused aggressively on him as the presumed culprit, describing him as a "person of interest".
 The media, to varying degrees, described Jewell as a failed law enforcement officer who might have planted the bomb so he could "find" it and be a hero.

 The New York Times reported in October 1996, when he was cleared as a suspect, that "a number of law-enforcement officials have said privately for months that they thought Mr. Jewell had been involved in the bombing, even though there was no evidence against him and some evidence seemed to rule him out".

 Jewell was never charged officially, but the FBI thoroughly and publicly searched his home twice, questioned his associates, investigated his background, and maintained 24-hour surveillance of him.
 The scrutiny began to ease only after Jewell's attorneys hired an ex-FBI agent to administer a polygraph, which Jewell passed.

 A Justice Department investigation of the FBI's conduct found that the FBI had tried to cause Jewell to waive his constitutional rights by telling him he was participating with a training movie about bomb detection, although the report concluded "no intentional violation of Mr. Jewell's civil rights and no criminal misconduct" had occurred.